ataseren/ataseren.github.io/content/DevSecOps/Creating a DevSecOps pipeline with Jenkins.md

 ![[Pasted image 20231214211411.png]]

 ## Build
-In DevOps pipelines, **building** is a required stage to see if the changes on the code didn't break the program.
+In DevOps and DevSecOps pipelines, **building** is a required stage to see if the changes on the code didn't break the program.
 If project is successfully built, **testing** stage will start.
 If the tests are passed, project is finally deployed with a **deployment** stage.
 In this DevSecOps pipeline, we are aiming to perform security scans and find the vulnerabilities.
 In other words, we are doing the "testing" part of a traditional pipeline.
 Therefore, we don't need to bother with building and deploying, *yet*.

 Almost every tool in a DevSecOps pipeline requires project to be built to perform efficient scans on them.
 Some of them build it themselves, some of them don't.
 Therefore, I usually add a stage to build the project since it can be useful and it is easy to add it to the pipeline.